crunny/info-webhook/README.md

 - Logs visits to a specific link.
 - Sends the visitor's IP address to a Discord webhook.
 - The URL includes a base64-encoded string for identifying who opened the link.
+- Redirects visitors to specific URL (currently set at Google)

 ## Setup for Vercel